+Year 2022-23 20023-24 2024-25 2025-26 2026-27 2027-28

 Management Organization Positions

+Complete this form using the Excel file

 [Specify]

 [Specify]

 [Specify]

 [Specify]

 [Specify]

-[Specify]

-[Specify]
+[Specify] •

-[Specify]
+[Specify] -

 HUMAN CAPITAL STRATEGY

 Describe your strategy, plans, and timeline for recruiting and hiring teachers for a multi-site charter school.
 Explain key selection criteria and any special considerations relevant to your school design.
 Note: schools with strong track records of academic success, as determined by the Department of Education, are eligible to waive teacher licensure requirements for all teachers except for special education and ELL professionals as long as they meet all other federal and state requirements.
 Maintaining such a waiver is contingent on the school continuing to achieve at the 3 Star level or higher (or equivalent) on the statewide system of accountability.
 Please refer to Section 46 of SB509 (2015 session) for additional information.